lemieux-lab/bidra_robustness/README.md

 Once all three datasets have been imported and converted to `H5`, LM estimates for each experiments can calculated with `compound_characterization/curveFit.jl`.
 Results are saved in a single file in `public_datasets/all_julia_curveFit.csv`.

+### Correlation analysis
+1. Pairings of duplicated experiments are obtained with `correlation_metrics/generatesPairings.jl`.
+This code also produce a list of of pairings for more than two replicated experiments.
+Results are saved in `public_datasets/`.

+2. Response consistency across biological replicates is assessed through calculation of correlation metrics for viability responses.
+Values are obtained with `correlation_metrics/viabilityCorrelation.jl` and saved in `_generated_data/viabCorrelations.csv`.

+3. Efficiency metrics correlation is calculated with `correlation_metrics/posteriorCorrelation.jl` and `correlation_metrics/LMcorrelation.jl`.
+The results are respectively saved in `_generated_data/posteriorCorrelations.csv`, `_generated_data/medianCorrelations.csv` and `_generated_data/qqCorrelations.csv`, and in `_generated_data/mlCorrelations.csv`.

 ## Arborescence